juan131/dockerfile-best-practices/README.md

 # Best Practices writing a Dockerfile

-Avoid packaging dependencies you don't need
+Avoid packaging dependencies you don't need!

+There two reasons to do so:

+- The lower number of dependencies you package, the less likely to include components that are affected by known vulnerabilities.
+- Reducing the container size.

-### Main changes
+## Main changes

 Remove debugging tools and add the flag `--no-install-recommends`: